jiaozi158/UnitySSPathTracingURP/Documentation/Documentation.md

 Material Setup
 -------------

+Method: Blue Noise is more performance expensive, but is usually better.

-Ray Marching Quality: Low should be enough for small scenes.
+Ray Marching Quality: Very Low should be enough for small scenes.

-Dithering: Dithering can reduce the banding artifacts in sharp reflections.
+Dithering: Dithering can reduce the banding artifacts in sharp reflection & refraction.

 Use Reflection Probe Instead: Using Reflection Probe as the environment lighting.
 (Need to add **"PathTracingSetReflectionProbe.cs"** to the camera)